progameruser0400/wafel_ledclr/README.md

 <br/>cannot guarantee it won't format your mlc on accident but it doesn't for me so you're probably fine

-<br/>probably doesn't respect the yellow led standby mode wants
+<br/>probably doesn't respect the yellow led standby mode does

 <br/>plugin "excellently" crafted by yours truly